rodoliva/Product_Interface/README.md

-# Product_Interface
+# Product Interface

-Example of a part from the Price project
+This is a smal interface that came from one of my personal proyects, a pricing model.